Washington State Approved Supervisor & Consultant

 Upcoming AASECT Group Collaborations:

-January 12th 4PM-6PM PST.
-Dr. James Wadley and I will host a nuanced sex therapy supervision group for professionals seeking AASECT sex therapy certification.
-Professionals interested in exploring the dynamics of interracial relationships within consensual nonmonogamy (CNM) constellations are invited to be a part of group to share cases and obtain feedback.
+Friday July 29th 10AM-2PM PST.
+Dr. James Wadley and I will host a sex therapy supervision group for professionals seeking AASECT sex therapy certification.